xpo1256/intro-to-express-lab/setup/README.md

 npm install express
 ```

-With the directory created, open the contents of the directory in VS Code:
+With the initialization completed, open the contents of the directory in VS Code:

 ```bash
 code .